-Ill-Advised Statements by the Judge
+Ill-Advised Statements by the Family Law Judge

 It’s not unusual for a family law judge to admonish parents who are being overly-litigious or difficult, or even to comment sarcastically about their credibility.
-I’ll never forget hearing about a retired judge in El Paso County telling one spouse “When I administered the oath to you today, I was wasting my time.”
-But while judges are usually more diplomatic, save for the occasional zinger, it’s unusual to have a judge constantly belittle the litigants over a long period of time.
+I’ll never forget hearing about a now-retired judge in El Paso County telling one spouse “When I administered the oath to you today, I was wasting my time.”
+But while judges are usually more diplomatic, save for the occasional zinger, it’s unusual to have a family law judge constantly belittle the litigants over a long period of time.
 Which is what Judge Gary did.
 His comments during the hearings in this case included such gems as:

 - Mocking the mother’s last name (Battilana), saying “it’s a battle.
 Your name is appropriate.”